sunofsparda/workspace/trouble/README.md

 What is CATALINA_HOME?
 **The variable CATALINA_HOME is a configuration property that stores the location of the Catalina files.**

 What users run httpd and tomcat processes?
-How is it configured?
+How is it configured? <br>
 `ps -ef | grep httpd` <br>
 `ps -ef | grep tomcat`